MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 Use the **Sources** tool to view, modify, and debug JavaScript that's returned by the server.

 *   **Navigate:** Display the file system that's returned from the server to construct the current webpage.
-View JavaScript and other files that are returned from the server.
-*   **View and edit:** Make experimental edits to the JavaScript code that is returned from the server.
+*   **View and edit:** View JavaScript and other files that are returned from the server.
+Make experimental edits to the JavaScript code.
 These changes are preserved (in the DevTools sandbox) until page refresh.
 *   **Debug:** Use the Debugger to step through the JavaScript code that is returned from the server, and to step through experimental changes to the code.

 :::image type="complex" source="../media/debugging.msft.png" alt-text="Debug JavaScript" lightbox="../media/debugging.msft.png":::